Italian residence permits: How to get it quickly

 1 & 2 yearsA minimum of 90 days before the expiration date

-You’ll have to bring the same documents as for initial application to your extension appointment.
-You can file your extension request at the local post office, trade unions or the municipality.
+You’ll need to bring the same documents as for the initial application to your extension appointment.
+You can submit your extension request at the local post office, trade unions, or the municipality.

 Permanent Italian residence permit

-Regardless of your country of origin, you are eligible to apply for a permanent residence in the country after 5 uninterrupted years of residence in Italy.
+Regardless of your country of origin, you are eligible to apply for permanent residence after 5 uninterrupted years of living in Italy.

 Application process

-In order for you to apply for the EU long term residence permit, you’ll have to collect the so-called “yellow kit” from the local post office.
+In order for you to apply for an Italian permanent residence permit, you’ll have to collect the so-called “yellow kit” from the local post office.

-Once you’ve filled in the “yellow kit”, you’re expected to file it at the post office.
+Once you’ve filled in the “yellow kit”, you need to submit it at the post office.

-Your EU long term residence permit application will be processed within four to six weeks.
+Your permanent residence permit application will be processed within four to six weeks.

-There are four conditions that you must keep in mind if you want to obtain a permanent residence permit:
+There are four conditions that you must meet if you want to obtain a permanent residence permit:

 • You must be able to present a clean criminal record